SmallhillCZ/diplomka/README.md

 Just use the SQLs in the BigQuery interface and save the output to a table

+## Other used datasets

+Unfortunately both firm information dataset and political donation dataset are neither published online, nor licensed to be appendable to this repository and you will have to get your own data.

 ## Running things in Stata

 - Use Stata 15.